 Always scan people and the environment around you pre-, in-and post-fight for weapons and further attackers.
 Check out hands and clothing.
 Are body postures changing to facilitate drawing a weapon?
 Always consider this a possibility.

 Lastly, there’s no time to reflect and analyse anything in a fight.
 Leave that for later.
 Your principal goal is to survive and escape.
 This especially applies to multiple attackers and weapons - or both.
 Don’t believe Hollywood.
 It’s raw.
-Attacks happen at once.
+Several people may attack at once, not waiting their turn.
 You don’t easily recover after a hard blow.
 You’re in real danger here.
 Get out.

 There’s a lot to consider and get right.
 Violence is complex.
 Self defence is therefore also as a wide topic with a lot of components.
 The more you think about these, apply them and practice them, the better your principles to survive violence become.